-And with rides such as the Thomas the Tank Engine Experience and the Hello Kitty Secret Garden, younger boys and girls alike will enjoy a visit to this family getaway that’s just a three-minute taxi ride from the station.
+And with rides such as Safari Express Train, Flying Cheetahs, Hippopotobus and The Rainforest Carousel, younger boys and girls alike will enjoy a visit to this family getaway.

 If you’re after a spot of local history, head to Grade 1-listed Berwick Church, which takes around five minutes to get to by taxi from the train station.

 Surrounded by some stunning scenery, the building itself is a magnificent attraction, but some of the real treasures are housed inside.

 Here, you’ll find some fascinating murals painted during the Second World War by a few of the leading artists from the Bloomsbury Group, such as Vanessa Bell and Duncan Grant.